-Additional chapter(s) of alignment, if applicable: Campus & Community Engagement
+Primary chapter of alignment: Campus & Community Engagement

 Explanation: Native Landscapes would help create a culture of sustainability that aligns with the goals stated in the Campus & Community Engagement Chapter.
-This project will help engage students in sustainability by allowing them to engage with diverse flora and fauna on campus.
-This project would also enhance understanding of culture on the grounds by using native plants and signage that explain the necessity.
-This would create an interactive experience for students and visitors.
-The information from the signs could also be accessed by the public, increasing general access to sustainability resources.
+This project will help engage community members in sustainability by allowing them to engage with diverse flora and fauna at the York Community Farm.
+Once expanded in phase II, students and faculty would also be able to engage in diverse landscapes directly on campus.
+This project would also enhance understanding of culture in the community by using native plants and a website that explains the necessity.
+This would create an interactive experience for students, visitors and community members.